-Our business is highly dependent on the success of our lead product candidates, nirogacestat and mirdametinib, as well as other product candidates we may develop.
-If we are unable to successfully complete clinical development of, obtain regulatory approval for or commercialize our product candidates, or if we experience delays in doing so, our business will be materially harmed.
+Our business is highly dependent on the success of our lead product candidates, nirogacestat and mirdametinib, as well as the other product candidates in our pipeline.
+If we are unable to successfully complete clinical development of, obtain regulatory approval for, or commercialize, our product candidates, or if we experience delays in doing so, our business will be materially harmed.

-To date, we have not yet completed any registrational clinical trials or the development of any product candidates.
 Our future success and ability to generate revenue from our product candidates, which we do not expect will occur for several years, if ever, is dependent on our ability to successfully develop, obtain regulatory approval for and commercialize one or more product candidates.
-In July 2020, we announced full enrollment in our potentially registrational Phase 3 clinical trial of nirogacestat and we announced the initiation of a potentially registrational Phase 2b clinical trial of mirdametinib in October 2019.
-If either of our lead product candidates encounter safety or efficacy problems, development delays or regulatory issues or other problems, including as a result of the COVID-19 pandemic, our development plans and business would be significantly harmed.
+In July 2020, we announced full enrollment in our registrational Phase 3 clinical trial of nirogacestat and we announced the initiation of a potentially registrational Phase 2b clinical trial of mirdametinib in October 2019.
+In May 2022, we announced positive topline results from our Phase 3 clinical trial of nirogacestat, and in September 2022, we presented additional data from the Phase 3 trial at the European Society for Medical Oncology Congress.
+We submitted a New Drug Application, or NDA, for nirogacestat to the U.S. Food and Drug Administration, or FDA, in December 2022.
+In February 2023, the NDA filing was accepted by the FDA and granted priority review with an assigned Prescription Drug User Fee Action, or PDUFA, target action date of August 27, 2023.
+If either of our lead product candidates encounter safety or efficacy problems, development delays or regulatory issues or other problems, including as a result of the ongoing COVID-19 pandemic, our development plans and business would be significantly harmed.